-Outbreaks are more likely to occur in places where people live or work closely together in large groups.
+Outbreaks of meningitis are more likely to occur in places where people live or work closely together in large groups.

 The important thing to know is that the disease can develop very rapidly, sometimes within a matter of hours.

 If any of the following symptoms develop get medical help urgently – meningitis can kill and early treatment saves lives:

 - a bruise-like rash that doesn't fade under pressure

 Recent guidelines encourage new university entrants up to 25 years old to have a MenACWY vaccine prior to enrolment.

 Men ACWY vaccine has been introduced to the national immunisation programme as a response to a rapid and accelerating increase in cases of invasive group W (Men W) disease.
 It replaces Men C vaccine.

 The diseases are rare but can be extremely dangerous, resulting in deafness, blindness, paralysis, loss of arms or legs, and even death.

 However, if treatment (with antibiotics) is given quickly, people can recover fully.